malena/jade-stylus-jquery-template/README.md

 jade-stylus-jquery-template
 ===========================

-This is an html template that uses Grunt to compile Jade, Stylus.
+This is an html template that uses Grunt to compile Jade and Stylus.
 Includes jQuery src.
+Includes Bootstrap src.

 ## Installation